DvirArazi/Neo-Chess/README.md

 * Frontend written in TypeScript with React in Next.js
 * Backend written in TypeScript with Express in Node.js
 * Fully typed real-time communication using Socket.io.
-* The app uses sign in with Google for safe authentication and remembers the user using cookies for future sessions.
 * Database with MongoDB Atlas.

 ## Play